Marathon House: Location

 Regent's Park is a short walk.
 Oxford Street is a slightly longer walk or a short bus-ride down Baker Street.
 The building overlooks Dorset Square, the original home of the Marylebone Cricket Club (MCC), and Lord's cricket ground is a walkable distance, perhaps 20 minutes, away.
 The London Business School, adjacent to nearby Regent's Park, has leased and refurbished the former Westminster City Council building directly opposite Marathon House.

+In popular culture

+Castrol House was used as the headquarters of the fictional Mogul oil company in the popular 1960s BBC TV drama The Troubleshooters (British TV series).